a hereditary condition caused by an overactive sympathetic nervous

 How important is choosing an experienced thoracic surgeon for

 ETS surgery?
-A physician's experience is critical in achieving
+A surgeon's experience is critical in achieving

 the highest success rates due to the fact that no two patient's